Trump's New York hush money case is set for trial April 15

-NEW YORK (AP) — A New York judge has scheduled an April 15 trial date in former President Donald Trump's hush money case.
+NEW YORK (AP) — Former President Donald Trump will stand trial starting April 15 on charges related to hush money payments meant to cover up claims of marital infidelity, a New York judge ruled Monday in tersely swatting aside defense claims of prosecutorial misconduct.

+Assuming the date holds, the decision from Judge Juan M. Merchan ensures that the prosecution will be the first of four criminal cases against Trump to reach trial, with the presumptive Republican nominee facing a jury in the city where he built a business empire decades ago and gained celebrity status.
-Judge Juan M. Merchan made the ruling Monday.
-The judge earlier had scolded the former president's lawyers as he weighed when to reschedule the trial after a last-minute document dump caused a postponement of the original date.

-Merchan had bristled at what he suggested were baseless defense claims of “prosecutorial misconduct,” appearing unpersuaded by Trump team arguments that prosecutors had until recently concealed tens of thousands of pages of records from a previous federal investigation.
+The trial, initially set for Monday, had been in limbo after a last-minute document dump caused a postponement of the original date.
+In setting jury selection for April 15, Merchan bristled at what he suggested were baseless defense claims of "prosecutorial misconduct," unpersuaded by Trump team suggestions that prosecutors had until recently concealed tens of thousands of pages of records from a federal probe covering the same issues.

+Outside the courtroom, Trump complained about the ruling, characterizing the case — as he has done repeatedly — as an act of “election interference” in the midst of his presidential campaign.

+“This is a case that could have been brought three and a half years ago.
+And now they’re fighting over days because they want to try and do it during the election.
+This is election interference.
+That’s all it is.
+Election interference and it’s a disgrace,” the former president said.

-The presumptive Republican presidential nominee arrived in court for a hearing scheduled in place of the long-planned start of jury selection in the first of his four criminal cases to go to trial.
-It took place on a uniquely consequential day for Trump and his legal and political affairs as, besides a likely determination of a trial date, a New York appeals court on Monday granted him a dose of good news by agreeing to hold off collection of his $454 million civil fraud judgment — if he puts up $175 million within 10 days.
+The hearing took place on a consequential day for Trump's legal affairs, with a New York appeals court granting him a dose of good news by agreeing to hold off collection of his $454 million civil fraud judgment — if he puts up $175 million within 10 days.

-The hush money case, filed last year by prosecutors in Manhattan, has taken on added importance given that it’s the only one of the prosecutions against Trump that appears likely for trial in the coming months.
+The two developments underscored the extent to which New York, the city where Trump was born and raised, has emerged as an epicenter of his criminal and civil jeopardy.
+Though the hush money case filed last year by prosecutors in Manhattan is seen as involving less serious accusations than his other prosecutions — which charge him with conspiring to overturn the results of the 2020 presidential election and illegally retaining classified documents — it's taken on added importance given that it's the only one that appears likely for trial in the coming months.

+Monday's hearing centered on a documents dispute that had threatened to delay the case for additional weeks if not months.

+Trump’s lawyers had complained that their preparations were being hampered by the late arrival of evidence from the 2018 federal investigation that sent his former lawyer and fixer Michael Cohen to prison.

+Local prosecutors denied any wrongdoing and blamed Trump’s lawyers for bringing the time crunch upon themselves by waiting until Jan.
+18 to subpoena the records from the U.S. attorney’s office — a mere nine weeks before jury selection was supposed to start.

-The district attorney's office said there was little new material in the documents trove and no reason for further delay, with prosecutor Matthew Colangelo saying in court Monday that the number of relevant, usable, new documents "is quite small" — around 300 records or fewer.
+They also said there was little new material in the documents trove and no reason for further delay, with prosecutor Matthew Colangelo asserting in court Monday that the number of relevant, usable, new documents “is quite small” — around 300 records or fewer.

 “We very much disagree,” countered defense lawyer Todd Blanche, who said the number totaled in the thousands and continues to grow.
 Trump’s lawyers argued that the delayed disclosures warranted dismissing the case or at least pushing it off three months.